By Heather Haslun, DNP, FNP-C, TeamHealth

 Our family is dedicated to the nurse practitioner profession, our patients and TeamHealth.
 I couldn’t be happier to be able to deliver high-quality healthcare and continue to be humbled by the experience daily.

 Are you a nurse practitioner interested in providing the highest quality patient care?
-Explore our opportunity available in Kentucky today!
+Explore our open opportunities!